Health and safety in care service businesses

 - information held by the Disclosure and Barring Service

 Good health and safety staff training is another essential part of reducing the risk of your clients being harmed.
 Training should be part of every employee's induction.
-It should also be provided on an ongoing basis, particularly when:
+You should provide training on an ongoing basis, particularly when:

 - new equipment is introduced